Borasu Pass Trek 2026 | Itinerary, Costs, Date, Safety tips, Guide more

 Why choose Borasu pass Trek?

-See firstly, the trekking distance is a total of by taxi 221 Km and on foot 64 km which is to be covered in 8 days.
-Dehradun to via Har Ki Dun To Chitkul market
+Before heading towards the itinerary, it is really essential to perceive the reason behind choosing Bali Pass Trek.
+See firstly, the trekking distance is a total of by taxi ;221 Km and on foot 64 km which is to be covered in 8 days.
+Dehradun to via Har Ki Dun To Chitkul market Borasu Pass trek is a high altitude mountain trek Altitudes is 5450 Meters The Starting trail is moderate as compared to other treks this is a difficult trek.
+So this trek is not for beginners

 Need proper gear & clothing for sub-zero temperatures?

-In addition, You got to see so many heavenly bodies at one place like the panoramic view of the Himalayan ranges, meadows, one of the beautiful Har Ki Dun treks on the way to beautiful manida lake, pine forests, different variety of flora and fauna surpassing through bona fide Garhwali heritage and culture.
+In addition, You got to see so many heavenly bodies at one place like the panoramic view of the Himalayan ranges, meadows, one of the beautiful Har Ki Dun Trek on the way to beautiful manida lake, pine forests, different variety of flora and fauna surpassing through bona fide Garhwali heritage and culture.

-I think Do spare time in Interaction with our local’s team, and you will get to know about some of the ancient tales of Indian mythology and our local cultures, these is good ideas for trekkers
+I think Do spare time in Interaction with our local’s team, and you will get to know about some of the ancient tales of Indian mythology and our local cultures, these is good ideas for trekkers And, in summer, the Borasu pass trek turns totally different and amusing because of meadows, wildflowers, and woods blooming in different colures.
+Beautiful landscapes so carry proper photo gear & Extra battery backup.
+The backpack should not exceed 10 to 12 kg only

 Borasu Pass Trek in May or June?

+Borasu Pass Trek Month in May and June gives a slightly different experience to Trekkers because in May you start getting snow after Har Ki Dun.
+The Borasu Pass trek starts from Sankri market and its endpoint is Chitkul Village.
 Borasu pass trek starts from Sankri via Har Ki Dun in Uttarakhand which comes in the Supin range and end this trek ends at Chitkul village which comes in Himachal Pradesh

+In May and June, you get a combination of both greenery and snow, which makes the trek very spectacular.
+The weather in May and June is quite good and trek-friendly, which makes trekking a lot of fun.
+During the day the temperature of Borasu Pass is around ( 5°C to 10 °C and during the night the temperature comes down to -1 °C to -5 °C which is not bad.
 Views and treks in Borasu Pass provide a lot of peace to the mind during the day, while you wake up from one wake to another, Borasu Pass can always be one of the closest treks in your heart.

 You will never consider yourself bored in Borasu Pass Trek, this trek can give you nothing but joy, You will get to see the culture and beauty of two beautiful states in this trek which will always keep you connected to the mountain.

-Borasu Pass trek in September or October
+Borasu Pass Trek in September or October?

 Borasu Pass is a little different in the months of September and October, this is because you will not find snow here in these months.